KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 and had the smalled coefficient average of -0.294.
 This would indicate that a larger value correlates with a lower IC50 value.
 The next descriptor to consider is `ATSC3s` which had a large coefficient average of 0.28.
 This would indicate that a smaller descriptor value would correlate with an increase in potency.
 [This visual](https://kate-young.github.io/KSUMalaria_Visualizations/features.html) outlines all of the features and their measured importance.
+The [underlying data](https://github.com/kate-young/KSUMalaria_Visualizations/blob/master/data/feature_importance.csv) has all of the detailed information.

 ## Recommendations and further analysis